Meghana-l/Measuring-Food-Insecurity-in-the-Capital-Area-Excel-Dashboard-/README.md

 ---

-## Notes & Limitations
-- Coverage % doesn’t capture dietary adequacy or access barriers.
-- Averages can hide within-state inequality—use the **Top-15** tracts for targeting.
-- DC label on the map can be finicky; use “Only regions with data” and “Show all” labels or a small callout linked to the DC cell.

----

 ## Credits
 - **Data provided by:** Downtown Evening Soup Kitchen (DESK), New Haven, CT
 - **Tools:** Microsoft Excel (Tables, PivotTables, Slicers, Charts, Filled Map)